Text2VR/Text2VR/Docker/README.md

   > indoor_livingroom/indoor_livingroom_PROMPT.txt

 # or
-echo "A 360-degree equirectangular panorama of a spacious and minimalist modern living room, captured as a professional photorealistic interior shot in 8k UHD with sharp focus.
-The room features a polished white marble floor and clean white walls.
-Positioned centrally are two clearly separated gray fabric sofas facing each other, with a low, simple wooden coffee table between them.
-Next to a large floor-to-ceiling window, a single distinct green potted plant in a ceramic pot rests on the floor.
-The entire scene is bathed in the warm, orange glow of low-angle evening sunlight streaming through the window, casting long, soft shadows and creating a cozy, serene, and inviting atmosphere." \
+echo "A 360 equirectangular photo of a minimalist and spacious living room.
+In the center, there is a single modern leather sofa.
+The room has plain white walls, a smooth light gray concrete floor, and no other furniture or decorations.
+The scene is brightly lit by soft, natural light from a large window, with no harsh shadows. photorealistic, 8k, sharp focus." \
   > indoor_livingroom/indoor_livingroom_PROMPT.txt